-Given this, in a cautious scenario, up to 1 million barrels of Russia's daily export volume would be curtailed, an amount that's relatively easy for the global market to adapt to.
+Given this, in a cautious scenario, perhaps 1 million barrels of Russia's daily export volume would be curtailed, an amount that's relatively easy for the global market to adapt to.
 Sanctions from the US and European Union may be relatively easy to circumvent, even by lower- and middle-income countries that may be able to buy Russian liquids at a discount.

-In a more extreme, fractured scenario, about 3 mbd to 4 mbd could struggle to find a market.
-This friction and tepid Western demand would curtail production and combine with other sanctions to erode Russia's oil sector.
-The loss of access for Western capital, including the withdrawal of major oil and gas companies like BP, Equinor, and Shell, along with suspended business by oilfield service companies Halliburton, Baker Hughes, and Schlumberger, could impede the rollout of capital projects to maintain and expand Russia's energy infrastructure.
+In more extreme scenarios, as much as 4 mbd could struggle to find a market.
+Western capital could dry up, and major Western energy companies could withdraw from Russia.
 As depletion and depreciation take their toll, and as foreign know-how, expertise, and hardware become scarcer in the region, supply could decrease by 3 mbd, even without direct sanctions on the industry.

 Wheat.
 Russia and Ukraine play an important role in the global food chain (see Figure 3).
 In addition to exporting critical fertilizer ingredients such as ammonia, phosphate, and potash, they together make up about 14% of global wheat production and one-quarter of the global wheat trade.
 Much of this wheat ships to North Africa and the Middle East.
-Egypt, for example, is the world's largest importer of wheat, importing nearly 60% of its wheat consumption, with about 80% of imports coming from
+Egypt, for example, is the world's largest importer of wheat, importing nearly 60% of its wheat consumption, with about 80% of imports coming from Ukraine or Russia.
+Prices on the types of wheat that Russia and Ukraine export have gone up 40% to 60%, so Egypt and other importing countries will need to pay higher prices for wheat on the global market to feed vulnerable populations-one of many causes for concern.